kissmetrics/km-support/_posts/2012-10-19-data-discrepancies.md

 ## Best Effort Accuracy

-KISSmetrics, like all analytics vendors, makes its best effort to achieve 100% accuracy.
+Kissmetrics, like all analytics vendors, makes its best effort to achieve 100% accuracy.
 However, despite all of our best efforts, there are many things that are not within our control.
 These include:

 * Slow connections
 * Browser software that is outdated or has limited features (mobile browsers)